NMock2 RemotingException ByRef value type parameter cannot be null

 [UPDATE START]

 We found a nasty performance bug in the code below.
-The DeCompress-method copies a string for each turn in the loop.
+The DeCompress method copies a string for each turn in the loop.
 That is a classic problem that creates a new copy of the string for each row.
-That became a major problem for a 3.8 Mb string…
+That became a major problem for a 3.8 MB string…

 I have now updated the code to use the System.Text.StringBuilder object instead.
 That took down the speed to about a tenth.
 Sorry that I didn’t catch that…

-[UPDATED STOP]
+[UPDATE STOP]

 Most of the examples I found on the net showed how to compress the content of a file.
-But here is the code that compress a string.
+But here is the code that compresses a string.
 The code uses ICSharpCode.SharpZipLib.
 Here you go: